FAQ about Compute Cloud

 After creating the request, you will be able to view it and track its status in the support section

 Is nested virtualization supported?
-Can I host my VMs inside other VMs?
+Can I deploy custom VMs within a VM?

 Nested virtualization is not supported for security reasons.
-If you did not find a suitable public image for a VM, you can upload your own image and create a VM based on it.
-See Creating a VM from a custom image.
+If you did not find a suitable public VM image, you can upload a custom image and use it to create your VM.
+Use this guide: Creating a VM from a custom image.

-Yes, the data should be saved.
-However, please note that you should not restart your VM when writing data to the system disk because this might result in file system corruption.
+Yes, your data should stay safe.
+However, please note that you should not restart your VM when writing data to the system disk as this might result in file system corruption.

-To edit the parameters of your VM, follow these steps:
+To update the parameters of your VM, follow these steps:

-- Take a snapshot of the disk: see Creating a disk snapshot.
+- Create a snapshot of the disk (see Creating a disk snapshot for details).

-- Shut down the VM normally: see Stopping, starting, or restarting a VM.
+- Shut down the VM gracefully (see Stopping, starting, or restarting a VM for details).

-- Edit the VM parameters: see Changing VM computing resources.
+- Update the VM parameters (see Changing VM computing resources for details).

-- Wait until the operation is completed (the Operations section in the Compute Cloud service).
+- Wait for the operation to complete (the Operations section in Compute Cloud).

 - Start the VM.

-- Make sure that the new parameters were applied.
+- Make sure the new parameters are applied.

-Can I reduce vCPU or vRAM for a VM?
+Can I reduce vCPU or vRAM for my VM?

 Yes, you can.
-However, if the load on the vCPU and/or vRAM was high enough when you changed the parameters, the VM may fail to start if you decrease these parameters.
+However, if the vCPU and/or vRAM utilization was already high prior to updating the parameters, the VM may fail to start after they are reduced.

-If the load on the server is small and uniform, we recommend decreasing the parameters to avoid extra charges.
+Still, if the server load is small and consistently distributed, we recommend reducing the parameters to avoid extra charges.

 Can I change the FQDN?

-If you want to change the FQDN, delete the VM and create a new one.
-To preserve the consistency of the data:
+If you need to change the FQDN, delete the VM and create a new one.
+To ensure data consistency:

-- Take a snapshot of the disk: see Creating a disk snapshot.
+- Create a snapshot of the disk (see Creating a disk snapshot for details).

-- Create a new VM by selecting the snapshot as the source of its boot disk: see Create a VM with disks restored from snapshots.
-Specify the FQDN you need during creation.
+- Create a new VM by selecting the snapshot as the source of its boot disk.
+For details, see Creating a VM with disks recovered from snapshots.
+While creating, specify the FQDN you need.

 Can the UUID of a VM change?

-Standard operations for changing VM configuration, such as changing the number of vCPUs, the amount of vRAM, and adding disks, will not affect the UUID.
+Typical VM configuration updates, such as changing the number of vCPUs, the amount of vRAM, and adding disks, do not affect the UUID.
 However, in some cases, the UUID may change.
-For example, this may happen when updating BIOS or performing similar operations that affect the hardware part of the service.
+For example, this may happen when updating BIOS or performing similar operations that affect the service's hardware components.

 Keep this in mind when using third-party software licenses.
 The best solution is to purchase a license that does not have any link to the UUID.